 5. Private Company

 Stephanie Wiater is Senior Contract Counsel at the Walsh Group in Chicago, the largest construction firm in Chicago and one of the top 15 contractors.
-Stephanie began her career with The Walsh Group in 2013 as Contract Counsel and was promoted to Senior Contract Counsel at the beginning of this year.
+Stephanie began her career with The Walsh Group in 2013 as Contract Counsel and was promoted to Senior Contract Counsel at the beginning of 2016.
 Unsurprisingly given her job title, Stephanie reviews contracts for construction projects and works to ensure that all projects run smoothly.
 She made a very competitive salary upon leaving law school and loves working for this family-run company.

 How did Stephanie start her career at the Walsh Group?
 Stephanie was not quite sure what she wanted to do when she started law school so she tried out a variety of opportunities, including the New Jersey Superior Court her 1L summer and the Rhode Island Public Defender her 2L summer.
 The Walsh Group interviewed on-campus, outside of early interview week and regular OCI, Stephanie interviewed with them, and landed the job.